leonardo-lacerda/social-media-posts-scheduler/README.md

 Currently you can post on: Linkedin, X, Threads, Facebook (public page) (Not ready: Instagram, Tiktok, Youtube).
 You can post text with an optional image.
 The app is open to PRs (see issues) but not actively maintained.

+Why I Stopped Working on This App:

+1. All platforms have their own post schedulers (a bit rudimentary for some, but they work).
+It's a minor inconvenience to copy and paste content on all platforms and schedule it (this app is a "vitamin" not a "painkiller").

+2. Posting the same content on all platforms doesn't yield expected results.
+Each platform has its own users and their expectations.
+On TikTok, you expect one type of content; on LinkedIn, another.

+3. APIs need to be maintained.
+After dealing with the Facebook API, I got tired of it (I mistakenly deleted the main account linked to a business portfolio and can't reverse that).

+4. Videos are large and require AWS S3.
+I wanted to sell this as a one-time service setup for small businesses with the offer of "Cheap online presence on all platforms for $5 per month."
+It can be cheap if posts are deleted from the VPS/S3 after they are published, but I can't guarantee $5 per month anymore.
+Maybe this app should be moved to Firebase?